 Caissier (Current Employee) – Montréal, QC – 4 November 2018

 I work part-time at Iga Here are some job duties and responsibilities of cashier job:- The first duty of cashier is to greet the customers entering into organization Handling all the cash transaction of an organization Receive payment by cash, cheques, credit card etc Checking daily cash accounts Guiding and solving queries of customer Providing training and assistance to new joined cashier Maintaining monthly, weekly and daily report of transactions These are some common responsibilities of cashier.
 And one more thing to become a cashier he/she should be graduate in accounting and should have knowledge of bank policies.
 He/she should be strong in mathematics and statistics.
 The skills required for a cashier are communication, honesty, sincerity etc.

 Commis (Former Employee) – Montréal, QC – 6 August 2018

 Typical day consist of baking and re-stocking.
 They do not teach you anything about safety measures.
 Management was okay but didn't take much into consideration my work hours; example: put me on the schedule when they knew I had school and didn't give me enough hours.
 Couldn't speak English at all in the work place.
 Little to no diversity in employees.
 Hardest part: staying in the freezer for too long.
 Enjoyable part: baking and speaking to customers.
 But I think its different for every store.

-Produce Clerk (Former Employee) – Langley, BC – 7 July 2018
+Deli Clerk (Former Employee) – Vancouver, BC – 20 September 2018

 Shelves stocker (Former Employee) – Ponoka, AB – 21 June 2018